Fear of the City

 Mayor Michael Ludwig (SPÖ):

 “The safety of Vienna’s residents is very important to me, and we’re achieving this together with the Vienna Police.
-We support the police in their work by having the city take over certain tasks from them—from lost and found, registration, and passport services to parking management—so they can mobilize additional resources for fighting crime or for recruiting new staff.
+We support the police in their work by taking over certain tasks from them as a city—from lost and found, registration, and passport services to parking management—so they can mobilize additional resources for fighting crime or for recruiting new staff.

-However, we also expect there to be more police officers on the streets in the federal capital of Vienna, and the Ministry of the Interior must ensure this.
-I am also prepared to bring the police under the jurisdiction of the City of Vienna if the federal government cannot ensure that there are more police officers here to maintain a presence in public spaces.
+However, we also expect to see more police officers on the streets in the federal capital of Vienna, and the Ministry of the Interior must ensure this.
+I am also prepared to bring the police under the City of Vienna’s jurisdiction if the federal government cannot guarantee that there will be more police officers here to maintain a presence in public spaces.

 And for that reason, I am also calling for a general ban on weapons in the city.”